imagej/imagej.github.io/_pages/plugins/snt/manual.md

 ### Legacy 3D Viewer

-The Legacy 3D Viewer is a functional tracing canvas but it depends on outdated services that are now deprecated.
+The Legacy 3D Viewer is a functional tracing canvas, but it depends on outdated services that are now deprecated.
 It may not function reliably on recent operating systems.
 For usage instructions, see [Tracing using the Legacy 3D Viewer](/plugins/snt/step-by-step_instructions#tracing-in-the-legacy-3d-viewer).

 # Contextual Menu